rsnikhil/WIP_bsc_developers_guide/README.txt

 fashion.
 Content is likely to be added based on individuals' actual experience in reading and understanding various parts of the code.

+The document is written in LaTeX, and produces a PDF file.

+The checked-in PDF is meant to be a recent generation of the PDF.

+`make p`    will regenerate the PDF from LaTeX sources.

 // ****************************************************************
 Some history of this document